mjra007/EO-mixins/README.md

-# Grimoire-Mixins!
+# EO-Mixins!

 Collection of mixins for the core-mod [Grimoire](https://github.com/CrucibleMC/Grimoire)

 ### What is it?

-Grimoire-Mixins are coremods that will be injected inside other mods trying to fix and\or change their natural behavior.
+EO-Mixins are coremods that will be injected inside other mods trying to fix and\or change their natural behavior.

 Some modules may require [EventHelper-1.7.10-1.11.jar](https://github.com/CrucibleMC/Grimoire-Mixins/raw/master/libs/EventHelper-1.7.10-1.11.jar)